unknownusernametopick/pynigger/docs/topics/settings.md

 ## DATABASE_TABLES

-List of pre-made database tables you want to ship from PyStark.
+List of pre-made database tables you want to ship from Pyger.

 ### bans